 \subsubsection{Thematic Differences in Task Generation}

-We directly compared the distribution of task topics between human participants and LLM agents.
+We directly compared the distribution of task topics between human participants and LLMs.
 Topic modeling identified three dominant themes across the dataset: Physical \& Sports, Relaxation \& Household, and Mental \& Artistic.
-The distribution of tasks across these themes differed significantly between humans and the LLM agents ($\chi^2(4)=581.45$, $p<0.001$).
+The distribution of tasks across these themes differed significantly between humans and the LLMs ($\chi^2(4)=581.45$, $p<0.001$).
 Human participants generated a balanced mix of activities.
-In contrast, LLMs showed a bias toward abstract tasks like music and writing (Figure \ref{fig3}A).
+In contrast, LLMs showed a bias toward abstract tasks like music and writing (Fig. \ref{fig3}A).